-Google have created a toolkit for translating AdWords campaigns other languages.
+Google have created a toolkit for translating AdWords campaigns into other languages.
 It machine-translates using Google Translate, and then allows a professional translator, or mother-tongue linguist to go in and correct the inevitable errors that machines make when translating.

 However, we show in this article that the Google process has some major issues.
 The over-simplification of the translation process will lead to massive missed opportunity for their clients, and potentially failing campaigns.
 Using Google’s process you will only succeed in a relatively immature market, and unless you fix it fast, you will get swallowed up by competition.